 The United Technologies/National Journal Congressional Connection Poll, a telephone survey of 1,006 adults, was conducted Oct.
 12-14 and has a margin of error of 3.7 percentage points.

-This article appears in the Oct.
-17, 2012, edition of National Journal Daily.
+This article appears in the October 17, 2012 edition of NJ Daily.